 Bear Stearns and their leading unit, EMC Mortgage, are accused of mortgage fraud through defrauding investors who bought mortgage securities from the companies from 2005 through 2007.
 The banks allegedly “kept investors in the dark” when it came to the quality of their loans.
 They also neglected to reveal evidence of widespread defects within the loans they held and sold to investors.

-Are you aware of a company committing mortgage fraud?
-If so, contact a Berger Montague qui tam attorney today.
+If you know of a company committing mortgage fraud against the United States government, contact a Berger Montague qui tam attorney for a free, confidential evaluation of your claim.

 Fraudulent Activity Within Bear Stearns